okohll/abdocs/content/docs/views/calculations/_index.md

 * `10 / 2`
 * `5 ^ 3` (five to the power 3)

+> For those of you who may have used SQL before, remember you don't need to start the calculation with `SELECT`, you're not writing a whole statement, just a snippet of SQL to form a calculation

 ## Referencing fields
 Calculations normally need to act on existing data.
-We can included references to other fields, including other calculations, in the view by writing out the field name surrounded by curly brackets.
+We can include references to other fields, including other calculations, in the view by writing out the field name surrounded by curly brackets.

 Some examples might be
 * `{net price} * 0.2` (calculate VAT amount)